Deleted files recovery for Linux

 Ext2, Ext3, Ext4

-This is 'native' file system of Linux operating system under active developments and improvements.
-Ext3 file system is just an extension to Ext2 using transactional file writing operations with so-called journal.
-Ext4 is the further development of Ext3 extended with optimized file allocation information support (extents) and support of 'extended file attributes'.
-This file system is often used as a 'root' file system for most Linux installations.
+This is “native” file system of the Linux operating system under active developments and improvements.
+The Ext3 file system is just an extension to Ext2 with transactional file writing operations and the so-called journaling.
+Ext4 is the further development of Ext3, extended with optimized file allocation information support (extents) and support of “extended file attributes”.
+This file system is very often used as “root” file system for most Linux installations.

-While deleting on Ext2, information about the file is partially wiped and deletion time is noted.
-Recovery of file content is possible without the file name, however.
-File name in a node reference is wiped.
-Deleted files can be recovered with any of UFS Explorer Software or Raise Data Recovery for Ext2/Ext3.
+During the deletion on Ext2, information about the file is partially wiped and the time of deletion is noted.
+Recovery of the file content is possible without the file name, however.
+The file name to the node reference is wiped.
+Deleted files can be recovered with any of UFS Explorer Software or Raise Data Recovery.

-While deleting on Ext3/Ext4, the system wipes the information about file location as well.
-As this operation is performed via the journal, file recovery – even with a file name – is possible immediately after deletion with either Raise Data Recovery for Ext2/Ext3 or any of UFS Explorer software.
+During the deletion on Ext3/Ext4, the system wipes the information about the file location as well.
+As this operation is performed via the journal, file recovery – even with file name – is possible immediately after the deletion.
+File recovery is possible either with Raise Data Recovery or any of the UFS Explorer software.

 XFS is an old journalizing file system created by Silicon Graphics (SGI) originally for use with their IRIX-based servers, workstations and visualization systems.
-At present, XFS is also available to most Linux versions for creation of large data storage volumes.
-XFS file system is known for giving good performance when storing and accessing large files.
-Thus, it is applied in huge storage systems as well as re-used in network storages like Buffalo, Adaptec, Iomega, LaCie, Synology etc.
+XFS is also available for most Linux distributions to create large data storage volumes.
+The XFS file system is known to give good performance when storing and accessing large files.
+Thus, it is applied in huge storage systems as well as re-used in network storages, such as Buffalo, Adaptec, Iomega, LaCie, Synology etc.

-This file system was developed by IBM for their powerful computing systems.
-Saying JFS one usually means its second version (JFS2).
-Currently this file system is open-source and implemented in most modern Linux versions.
-JFS has good chances for recovery of file contents.
-However, file names might be recovered incorrectly in many cases.
-When a file is deleted from JFS (JFS2), the system updates object use counter and releases an inode in inode use map.
-Directory is rebuilt to reflect changes.
-File recovery is possible with Raise Data Recovery for JFS or any other UFS Explorer software.
+This file system was developed by IBM specifically for their powerful computing systems.
+Saying JFS one usually means JFS, second edition (JFS2).
+Currently this file system is open-source and is implemented in modern Linux distributions.
+JFS has good chances for recovery of the file contents.
+However, names of files might be recovered incorrectly.
+When a file is deleted from JFS (JFS2), the system updates the object use counter and releases an inode in the inode use map.
+The directory is rebuilt to reflect changes.
+Data recovery is possible with Raise Data Recovery or any other Recovery Explorer and UFS Explorer software products.

-Note: Like any deleted data recovery, file recovery from these file systems is possible before actual disk space is re-used for a new file.
+Note: Like any recovery of deleted data, file recovery from these file systems is possible until the space of the disk is re-used for a new file.